Codecademy/docs/content/python/concepts/strings/terms/find/find.md

 - `string` is the string to search.
 (Required)
 - `pattern` is the pattern that you are searching for.
 (Required)
-- `start`: The starting index of the slice of `string` that you need to search through.
+- `start` is the starting index of the slice to search through.
 (Optional, Default: start of the string - index `0`)
 - `end`: The index of the slice of `string` that you need to search up to.
 (Optional, Default: end of the string )

 ## Example 1